xinwenfu/tst-dht-lab--pcb-2/README.md

 ## 4. Start and log into the Ubuntu VM
 **Windows and Linux hosts**
 - Start the Ubuntu VM within VirtualBox and log into it
-- Within the *Terminal*, run /ls/dev to see ttyACM0.
+- Within the *Terminal*, run *ls /dev* within a terminal to see ttyACM0.
 - When the micro-usb cable of the IoT kit is unplugged from your host computer, ttyACM0 disappears.

 **macOS host**